ClementNerma/Rave/docs/master.md

 * We try to access an inexisting index in a dictionary;
 * We run out of memory

 A panic makes the program exit by force and display a panic message in the console.
-Note that it's not possible to "catch" panics, when one is raised, the program will exit no matter what happens.

 We can manually make the program panic by using `panic!`: